Burress & Palmer Genealogy

 Wife Jane

 d.
-After 1685, Middlesex County, Virginia, USA Find all individuals with events at this location (Age 61 years)
+After 1685, Middlesex County, Virginia Find all individuals with events at this location (Age 61 years)

 Family ID F1843 Group Sheet | Family Chart